CondeNast/gtm-docs/TreasureData-Permutive.md

 ## LT - TreasureData Master Segments API Key

 Regex lookup table of TD Master Segments API Keys.
 Looks at {{Page URL}} to determine which value should be outputted.
+This API key will be the global temp key until the market has launched their master segment.
+API is also know as “Profile API Tokens” in TD.

 | Property      | Value                 |
 | ------------- | --------------------- |